-§ c101 SUMMER SESSION IN ASIAN STUDIES
+§ c101 SUMMER SESSION IN EAST ASIAN STUDIES AND JAPANESE LANGUAGE

-Since its foundation in 1961, Sophia University's three-week Summer Session in Asian Studies has provided students with the opportunity to study about Japan and explore the country's relation with Asia and the rest of the world.
-Participants choose two intensive courses (6 credits) from a list including Japanese language, history, art, religion, literature, society, culture, economics, and politics.
+Since its foundation in 1961, Sophia University's Summer Session has provided students with the opportunity to study about Japan and explore the country's relation with Asia and the rest of the world.
+Participants choose intensive courses from a list including Japanese language, history, art religion, literature, society, culture, economics, and politics.